angeldothycodes/SC-900-JOURNEY/Ep33-Microsoft 365 Defender.md

 <img width="864" height="413" alt="image" src="https://github.com/user-attachments/assets/bfab2837-6897-433a-85e1-fd36227a5d86" />

-1. Monitor and profile user behavior and activities.
+**1. Monitor and profile user behavior and activities.**

-   The defender for identity monitors and analyzes user activities and information across your network including permission and group membership, creating
+The defender for identity monitors and analyzes user activities and information across your network including permission and group membership, creating a behavioral baseline for each user.
+Defender for identity then identifies anomalies with adaptive built-in intelligence

+**2. Protect user identities and reduce the attack surface**

+Defender for identity gives valuable insights on identity configurations and suggested security best practices

+**3. Identify suspicious activities and advanced attacks across the cyberattack kill-chain** Defender for identity identifies reconnaissance, compromised credentials, lateral movements, and domain dominance at the source throughout the entire cyberattack kill-chain

+**4. Investigate alerts and user activities**

+Microosft Defender for security